Chart Color Schemes

 Wallan lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The Wallan statistical area's population is estimated at 18,031 as of Nov 2025.
-This reflects an increase of 3,027 people since the 2021 Census, which reported a population of 15,004.
-The change was inferred from AreaSearch's estimate of 16,010 residents following examination of ABS ERP data (June 2024) and an additional 909 validated new addresses since the Census date.
-This level of population equates to a density ratio of 259 persons per square kilometer.
-Wallan's growth since the 2021 census, at 20.2%, exceeded the national average (9.7%).
-Population growth was primarily driven by interstate migration contributing approximately 71.0% of overall population gains.
+The suburb of Wallan's population is estimated at around 18,226 as of February 2026.
+This reflects an increase of 3,222 people since the 2021 Census, which reported a population of 15,004.
+The change is inferred from AreaSearch's estimate of Wallan's resident population at 16,010 following examination of ABS's latest ERP data release in June 2024 and an additional 983 validated new addresses since the Census date.
+This level of population equates to a density ratio of 261 persons per square kilometer.
+Wallan's growth rate of 21.5% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 71.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation method for areas not covered by ABS data.
-Exceptional growth is predicted over the period to 2041, placing Wallan (SA2) in the top 10 percent of national statistical areas.
-The area is expected to increase by 33,584 persons by 2041 based on aggregated SA2-level projections, reflecting an increase of 190.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, exceptional growth is predicted over the period with the suburb expected to increase by 18,644 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 90.1% in total over the 17 years.

 Frequently Asked Questions - Population